rdf-pipeline/framework/ReadMe.txt

 or issues list.
 It is currently being used as a place for recording notes, ideas or things to do.

+5/5/12: It would be nice to add a visualization component, such as Cytoscape, to display in realtime the flow through a pipeline.
+It would be nice if it could also show map nodes created and destroyed.

+4/25/12: To know when a pipeline has been propagated all the way to its outputs, tokens can be passed to certain inputs, and when all tokens appear on the output, then those inputs have propagated through.
+For example, tokens X and Y may be passed to inputs A and B, respectively, and when they have both shown up at the output, then we know what those inputs have propagated all the way through.
+The tokens could be passed in hidden metadata.

+4/25/12: Metadata could be passed automatically from inputs to outputs, and would include things like provenance and LMs.
+For simplicity, the metadata could be in RDF.

+4/22/12: I think I should change the format of LM files to be RDF triples, as that would allow them to be easily extensible.

 2/8/12: I'm thinking of doing SPARQL templates like sub-pipelines, because they both require a way to bind formal with actual parameters.